Do Cardinals Chase Away Hummingbirds? Seasonal Insights

 03. Are Hummingbirds Afraid Of Cardinals?

 Hummingbirds fear every living being more extensive than their body size, and cardinals fall into this category.
-So, hummingbirds are afraid of cardinals.
+So, hummingbirds are afraid of them.

 04. Do Cardinals Attack Hummingbirds?

 It depends on the circumstances.
 Hummingbirds might get attacked if they enter cardinals’ territories during the breeding season.
-But other times, hummingbirds are safe to stay around cardinals.
+But other times, hummingbirds are safe to stay around them.

 05. Do Cardinals Chase Away Each Other Or Other Birds?